 In short, an updating query will always either fully succeed, or not succeed at all.

 While it is not possible to run a Cypher query outside a transaction, it is possible to run multiple queries within a single transaction using the following sequence of operations:

 Open a transaction,

 Commit all of them in one go.

 Note that the transaction will hold the changes in memory until the whole query, or whole set of queries, has finished executing.
 A query that makes a large number of updates will consequently use large amounts of memory.
 For memory configuration in Neo4j, see the Neo4j Operations Manual → Memory configuration.

 For examples of the API’s used to start and commit transactions, refer to the API specific documentation:

-For information on using transactions with a Neo4j driver, see the Neo4j Driver manual → The session API.
+For information on using transactions with a Neo4j driver, see The session API in the Neo4j Driver manuals.

 For information on using transactions over the HTTP API, see the HTTP API documentation → Using the HTTP API.

 For information on using transactions within the embedded Core API, see the Java Reference → Executing Cypher queries from Java.